samtauke/samtauke.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/samtauke/pdga_predictions_ml)

 **Las Vegas Challenge: First Article and Model Overview:** The article is the first in the series.
-It introduces the basics of the model and makes predictions for the Las Vegas Challenge.  ([GitHub](https://discgolf.ultiworld.com/2021/02/24/introducing-a-model-to-predict-top-finishers-at-pdga-elite-series-events/)).
+It introduces the basics of the model and makes predictions for the Las Vegas Challenge.  ([Ultiworld - Las Vegas Challenge](https://discgolf.ultiworld.com/2021/02/24/introducing-a-model-to-predict-top-finishers-at-pdga-elite-series-events/)).

 ---
 [Project 2 Title](/pdf/sample_presentation.pdf)